YCChenVictor/blog-frontend/pages/about.md

       In my free time, you can usually find me developing websites, composing music, painting, and working out, or spending time with my family and pet.
 I also love to explore new topics and ideas.
     </p>
     <p>
       Through this blog, I hope to share my perspective on a variety of topics, mainly on software area currently.
-I like minimalism, and I strive to live my life in a way that reflects those values.
+I believe anything that expand humanity, and I strive to live my life in a way that reflects those values.
     </p>
     <p>
       Thank you for taking the time to get to know me a little better, and I look forward to connecting with you through this blog!